Coldmist-Lu/ErrorAnalysis_Prompt/README.md

 ## Results and Findings

-1. :smiley: Our proposed EA Prompting outperforms standard prompting at the segment level, achieving human-like evaluations at both the system level and segment level.
+1. :slightly_smiling_face: Our proposed EA Prompting outperforms standard prompting at the segment level, achieving human-like evaluations at both the system level and segment level.

    > System & Segment level performance on our testset: